 The Simone Center currently holds IdeaLab events twice a year for two unique areas:

-Fall 2017 applications are now closed!
+Spring 2018 applications are now open!

 IdeaLab is a program designed to link unique problems and challenges with creative and technical problem solvers at RIT.
 Institutions such as Al Sigl Community of Agencies and Rochester Regional Health identify the problems and provide expertise to the program.